Tellworth Investments LLP - Form 8.3 - Science in Sport plc

 TOTAL:

-*Discretion regarding dealing and voting decisions in respect of 930,000.00 shares that are included in the total above sit with a third party.
+*Discretion regarding dealing and voting decisions in respect of 900,000.00 shares that are included in the total above sit with a third party

 All interests and all short positions should be disclosed.